jingggg-wenn/llmops-demo/llmops-via-argocd/step-by-step-guide.md

 | `llmops-prod` | Production environment | Model deployments | Production workloads |

 **Key Points:**
-- ✅ ArgoCD Application resources go in `openshift-gitops` namespace
+- ArgoCD Application resources go in `openshift-gitops` namespace
-- ✅ All ArgoCD commands use `openshift-gitops` namespace
+- All ArgoCD commands use `openshift-gitops` namespace
-- ✅ Your model workloads are deployed to `llmops-*` namespaces
+- Your model workloads are deployed to `llmops-*` namespaces
-- ❌ Don't confuse operator namespace with ArgoCD namespace
+- Don't confuse operator namespace with ArgoCD namespace

+**For a detailed namespace guide with troubleshooting:** See [NAMESPACE-GUIDE.md](./NAMESPACE-GUIDE.md)

 **Quick Verification:**
 ```bash